GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/online-inference-gpu/README.md

     The output might contain multiple bucket names.
 The name of the bucket where the model will be downloaded ends with the `ira-model` suffix.

-1. Initialize the configuration variables to set the name of the Cloud Storage bucket where the model will be downloaded in `platforms/gke/base/use-cases/inference-ref-arch/kubernetes-manifests/base/ira-model-config.env`:
+1. Set the environment configuration variables for the model downloader in `platforms/gke/base/use-cases/inference-ref-arch/kubernetes-manifests/base/ira-model-config.env`:

     ```shell